Guilty Gear Strive

 (stylized as GUILTY GEAR -STRIVE-) is a 2021 fighting game developed and published by Arc System Works.
-It is the seventh mainline installment in the Guilty Gear series, and the 25th overall.
+It is the seventh mainline installment in the Guilty Gear series and the 25th overall.
 The game was released for PlayStation 4, PlayStation 5 and Windows in June 2021, for Japanese arcades in July 2021, and for Xbox One and Xbox Series X/S in March 2023, with a Nintendo Switch port released in January 2025.

-Guilty Gear Strive received generally positive reviews from critics, who praised its visuals, gameplay and netcode, and has sold over 3 million copies as of July 2024.
+Guilty Gear Strive received generally positive reviews from critics, who praised its visuals, gameplay and netcode.
+It has sold 4 million users as of June 2026.

 Gameplay

 Intended as a "complete reconstruction of the franchise", Guilty Gear Strive retains the core essence of the series but revamps many features and mechanics, except for the removal of the series’ signature mechanic, the Instant Kill.
 It introduces the "Wall Break" feature, which allows for stage transitions when a combo is initiated in the corner of the arena.